vtexdocs/dev-portal-content/docs/release-notes/2023-05-24-new-field-now-available-in-promotion-object.md

 hidden: false
 type: "added"
 excerpt: "The field `nominalDiscountType` has been added to the promotion object."
-createdAt: "2023-04-26T14:47:00.000Z"
+createdAt: "2023-04-23T14:47:00.000Z"
 ---

 The field `nominalDiscountType` has been added to the promotion object.
 This field accepts two string values:

-- **Item:** This option applies the intended nominal discount on every item present on the cart.
+- `item`: This option applies the intended nominal discount on every item present on the cart.
-- **Cart:** This option keeps the behavior as it currently, the cart receives a nominal discount that is distributed among the items.
+- `cart`: This option keeps the behavior as it currently, the cart receives a nominal discount that is distributed among the items.

 The following endpoints have been updated with the addition of the new field: